LabPath/LabPath-Discord/LabPathDiscord.md

 That's it, really.
 From there it was just a question of "Why _not_?"

+### Other Questions (Pulled from [Ainil's Post](https://www.reddit.com/r/Lab_path/comments/e4qn7e/future_of_this_project/) with minor modifications)

+- How long it takes to make lab path?

+Around 15 min for levels 1-3 + 30 min for hard mode.

+- How do you make it?

+Im using premade template and ms paint.
+Color picker and bucket fill are my favorite tools.

+- Whats up with those funky map colors?

+I cooperated with colorblind people to make it readable for them, its still far from perfect tho.

+- Do you get anything out of this project?

+Sense of pride and accomplishment.
+I've been contacted about adding URL's and such to the path, but wanted to keep to the integrity standard that has been set.

+- Do you even read comments?

+Yes!
+I read every single one, thank you guys for kind words.

 ## Roles

 - Helpers(Guides?)
 - Mappers
 - Region (US/EU)
+- Scripters
+- Moderators